-The organization leases premises under a long term lease that expires on April 30, 2021.
-Under the lease, the organization is required to pay a base rent of \$22,776 plus sales tax for the first year term and receives \$3,600 plus sales tax of total rent rebatement.
+The organization leases premises under a long term lease that expires on April 30, 2023.
+Under the lease, the organization is required to pay a base rent of \$23,004 plus sales tax for the first year term and receives \$3,600 plus sales tax of total rent rebatement.
 In addition to the above base rent, the organization must pay for its proportionate share of utilities, maintenance and other related costs for the leased premises.
+It is anticipated the lease will be renewed, negotiations are ongoing.